Nolan Arenado Player Props: Cardinals vs. Marlins

-After going 1-for-4 with a double and an RBI in his most recent game, Nolan Arenado and the St. Louis Cardinals face the Miami Marlins (who will hand the ball to Jesus Luzardo) at 1:10 PM ET on Tuesday.
+Nolan Arenado -- 0-for-3 in his most recent game -- will be in action for the St. Louis Cardinals against the Miami Marlins, with Bryan Hoeing on the mound, on July 5 at 6:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Marlins.
+He had a hitless performance in his last game (0-for-3) against the Marlins.

 Nolan Arenado Game Info & Props vs. the Marlins